DynamicDevices/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 #### 6.2.1 Process manager

+**NOTE** You aren't actually doing this step now.
+This is for information for the following steps

 If we run the node js project we use terminal. if we close that terminal the node js server will die. so we need to run that server in the background. with `pm2` we can manage the process like start, stop, restart, watch server logs.

 Useful pm2 command: